 Then, on a motion by director Donald Volk which was passed by the board majority, the petition request was remanded to the Finance committee for its consideration.
 Brooks attacked the motion as being inconsistent and asked for the issue to be put on the agenda for the next meeting; Lange replied that either the Executive Committee or Brooks himself could put it on the agenda.
-To a quescussion that board members had held with TAA representatives E. Hamilton Niles and his associates on July 20.
-Lange related that it was decided more information was needed, for example, on the cost of heating changes; Niles had suggested that a draft of the firm's original lengthier report might help.
+To a question by director Tony Lynch, Lange answered that the Finance Committee would determine how much time was necessary to discuss the